cloki0610/CI-Portfolio-Project-2/README.md

 * Chrome Lighthouse and Chrome Developer Tools
 * HTML - W3C Validator
 * CSS - Jigsaw Validator
+* Git
 * Gitpod
 * Github

 ### **Acknowledgment**
-Again, another sincerely thanks to my mentor Daisy McGirr for all support and guidance in the process.
+Again, thanks to my mentor Daisy McGirr for all support and guidance in the process.